How Children Learn

 - Interpersonal – recognizing and understanding the desires, moods and intentions of others

 - Intrapersonal – recognizing those same things in one’s self

 Despite the variety of learning theories, most experts will agree that children learn best by being happily and actively engaged in play.

 The way that kids play will look very different in a two-year-old child than a fourteen-year-old child.
-Hands on experiences and activities that allows kids to actively engage in their learning are the best ways for kids to learn.
+Hands-on experiences and activities that allow kids to actively engage in their learning are the best ways for kids to learn.